arnavgupta2003/Custom_Shell/README.md

 ## Introduction
 <p align="Left">
-  -> A Custom shell written in C language, supporting four internal and 5 external library commands<br> with Multithreaded and Multiprocessor Options.
+  -> A Custom shell written in C language, supporting four internal and 5 external library commands with Multithreaded and Multiprocessor Options.
   <br> -> Use of standard C libraries, including Linux system calls such as
-fork(),exec() family system calls and wait() family of system calls.
+fork() , exec() family system calls and wait() family of system calls.
   <br>
+  -> Use of Linux system thread creation calls such as pthread_create(), pthread_join() , pthread_exit() , system() family system calls<br> and wait() family of system calls.
 </p>

 ## `Internal Commands Supported`